 Analysis of Neolithic fingerprints from the Ness of Brodgar has revealed details of two individuals who left their mark on a clay pot 5,000 years ago.

 A project exploring the past, present and future of energy production and its role in shaping the identity of islands communities has been relaunched and is looking for anyone interested in delving into Orkney’s energy heritage.

-A recording of April 2021’s monthly UHI Archaeology Institute research seminar, which took place on April 30.
+The recording of May 2021’s monthly UHI Archaeology Institute research seminar, which took place on Friday, June 4.

 A part of the LIFTE volunteer research programme, Lesley Joyce was tasked with examining old maps of Orkney in the hunt for clues relating to early trade in the islands.
 Here she outlines one of the highlights of her search.

 All University of the Highlands and Islands Archaeology Institute excavations were cancelled in 2020 due to the pandemic.
 This summer, as lockdown measures ease, archaeologists are looking forward to getting back to some fieldwork.